-The Board, through its review and the review made by internal audit function and Audit Committee, concluded that the risk management and the internal control systems were effective and adequate.
+The Board, through its annual review and the review made by internal audit function and Audit Committee for the financial year, concluded that the risk management and the internal control systems were effective and adequate during FY2023.
 Such systems, however, are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.